Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Differential entropy, varentropy and stochastic orders

-\begin{example} From expression \eqref{curiosity} and taking in account the inverse probability integral transform, we obtain that $f(X)=_{st} f^{*}(X^*)$.
+\begin{remark} From expression \eqref{curiosity} and taking into account the inverse probability integral transform, we obtain that $f(X)=_{st} f^{*}(X^*)$.
 Therefore, it is clear that random variables having the same rearrangements have also the same differential entropy and varentropy.
 Here we provide an illustrative example.
-Let $X$ and $Y$ be random variables taking values in $[-1,1]$, with density functions $f$ and $g$ given by
+Let $X$ and $Y$ be two random variables taking values in $[-1,1]$, with density functions $f$ and $g$ given by

 respectively.
 It is easy to compute that